2019 Inductees (click on a name for more details).

 by his captors in January of 1971.
 For his honorable conduct in captivity and his leadership with captive aviators, LCDR Connell was awarded the Navy Cross.

-George Schofield - Born In Manhattan, Lt.
+George Schofield - (1920-2020) Born In Manhattan, Lt.
 Col. Schofield joined the Army Air Corps and became a Navigator with the 20th Ferrying Group.
 Serving in the 6th, 20th and 2nd Ferrying Groups he navigating B-24s, B-25s, C-47s to the Pacific; and C- 46s, C-54s, B-26s, A-26s and A-20s across South America to England and India.
 He was awarded the Air Medal when assigned to the 2nd Ferrying Group in Delaware.
 After 35 years with the New York Fire department, where he rose to the rank of Captain, he resettled in Delaware.
-He has been a Wilmington Warriors member for over twenty years (President ’98 –’00).
-He continues to serve as a guide at the Air Mobility Command Museum at Dover AFB where he guides visitors of all ages through some of the same aircraft he had navigated almost eighty years earlier.
+He was a Wilmington Warriors member for over twenty years (President ’98 –’00).
+He served as a guide at the Air Mobility Command Museum at Dover AFB where he guided visitors of all ages through some of the same aircraft he had navigated almost eighty years earlier.

 Gaylan Crumley - Gaylan B. Crumley has had an extraordinary career in Military and Commercial aviation spanning a remarkable 45 mishap free years.
 He has amassed over 21,200 flying hours in military fighter jets and commercial passenger airplanes.The last part of his aviation career was as an FAA Flight Examiner, classroom instructor and simulator instructor for Flight Safety International in Gulfstream aircraft.